7PintsOfCherryGarcia/sqzlib/README.md

     //Compress
     sqz <input>

-This will create a new file with the sufux .sqz
+This will create a new file with the sufix .sqz

     <input>.sqz

     //Decompress
     sqz -d <input>.sqz